-A white blood cell, specifically a colorless cell with a nucleus, found
+A leukocyte is a white blood cell, specifically a colorless cell with a nucleus, found

 in blood and lymph.

 Leukocytes represent the body's primary defense against invading organisms